hnymA/BFInterpreter/README.md

 ## How to use
 1. Enter the source code in the text area.
 1. Load the source code by pressing the "Load" button.
-1. Press the "Step" button to perform step execution.
+1. To perform step execution, press the "Step" button .
-1. Press the "Run" button to execute the program to the end.
+1. To execute the program to the end, press the "Run" button .
-1. Press the "Reset" button to reset the program execution.
+1. To reset the program execution, press the "Reset" button .

 ## Brainf\*ck language specification
 Programming is done with only the following 8 commands.